|

 Cloth to cover dish

-Single edge razor blade
+Single edged razor blade

 Scalpel